sy-wada/my-github-pages/research/presentations/20250811_medinfo2025_poster.md

 ## Results

-Overall, the Word2Vec approach had the lowest performance, while the Jaccard index and GLuCoSE v1 showed comparable results.
+Table 1 summarizes the performance metrics for each method.
+The Word2Vec approach had the lowest performance, while the Jaccard index and GLuCoSE v1 showed comparable results.
 GLuCoSE v2 significantly outperformed all other models.
 Our fine-tuned model achieved nDCG@20 of 76.2%, Recall@20 of 90.8%, and Recall@100 of 95.4% with 50K in-house entries.

 ### Table 1.
 Performance metrics of different methods in MedDRA/J terminology search